 As you probably know, it can go bad, so the more important questions concern its shelf life and store – how long can it be stored and will still be tasty, how it should be stored, etc.

 If you’re looking for answers to those questions, you’re definitely in the right place.

 Bacon should be stored in the fridge, unless you want to freeze it, then of course if should be kept in the freezer.
 The refrigerator is the best place to keep every kind of bacon: raw opened or unopened, cooked, bacon slices or leftovers.
 Just make sure it’s wrapped properly (if it’s opened).

 After cooking bacon, you should make sure it’s cooled before transferring it into the fridge.
-That might take two hours when it’s sitting on the counter or much less if you’ll decide to put it into the pantry and let it cool down there.
+That might take an hour when it’s sitting on the counter or much less if you’ll decide to put it into the pantry and let it cool down there.
 Once it’s cooled, wrap it with plastic wrap and transfer into the fridge.

 Shelf life of bacon